-Two things will happen when burning the first few fires; the paint cures and the internal components of the insert are conditioned.
+Two things happen when burning the first few fires; the paint cures and the internal components are conditioned.
 As the paint cures, some of the chemicals vaporize.
-The vapors are not poisonous, but they do smell bad.
-Fresh paint fumes can also cause false alarms in smoke detectors.
+The vapors are not poisonous, but they smell bad.
+Fresh paint fumes can also trigger false alarms in smoke detectors.

-So, when lighting the insert, be prepared by opening doors or windows to ventilate the house.
-Burn one or two small fires to begin the curing and conditioning process.
+When lighting the heater for the first few times, it may be wise to open doors and windows to ventilate the house.

+Burn two or three small fires to begin the curing and conditioning process.
 Then build bigger and hotter fires until there is no longer paint smell from the insert.
 As hotter and hotter fires are burned, more of the painted surfaces reach the curing temperature of the paint.
 The smell of curing paint does not disappear until one or two very hot fires have been burned.

-4.5 Lighting Fires
+5.2 Lighting Fires

 Each person heating with wood develops its own favorite way to light fires.
-Whichever method is chosen, the goal should be to get a hot fire burning, quickly.
+Regardless of the method chosen, the goal should be to have a hot fire burning, quickly.
 A fire that ignites fast produces less smoke and deposits less creosote in the chimney.
-Here are three popular and effective ways to ignite wood fires.